By Mel @troubleon8wheels

 Times are different now, with any pre-loved skates worth having being snapped up quickly, and not at all for rock-bottom prices.

 We have a large stock of Rookie Artistic roller skates as our hire skates, because we like them that much.
 We feel they represent great value for money, are durable and we can skate in them.
-(Update Jan 2023 - these have been out of stock for over 12 months!)
+(Update 2024 - they have been discontinued!)
 The most important thing to us (as skate instructors) is: can we skate in that skate?
 If we try skates and we can't skate in them because they are super uncomfortable or so badly built we think they are little more than a toy, then we just don't stock the skates.

 The following reviews and opinions are held by our staff at Roller Girl Gang.
 We are truly independent - none of us are sponsored by any roller skate company to endorse their products.
 We always aim to test everything before we recommend it.